ludoft/odopenday/README.md

 `docker run -it --user $(id -u):$(id -g) --group-add users -v "$(SOME_DATA_DIR)":/home/jovyan -p 8888:8888 odnbdock`

 Make sure the ports are correct.
+Add --rm if you want the container to be deleted after each time.